Volunteers and Insurance

 Umbrella liability insurance provides two kinds of coverage: payments of liabilities above of loss offered in your basic commercial policy, auto liability, or employers' liability coverages and liability for areas not covered in other liability policies.

-Excess liability coverage provides protection for catastrophic accidents or occurrences, such as when several people are injured at once.
+Excess liability coverage protects against catastrophic accidents or occurrences, such as when several people are injured at once.
 The main difference between excess and umbrella policies is that umbrella policies cover all underlying liability policies whereas excess liability policies increase the limits of liability in one particular policy.

 • Worker's compensation insurance requirements are determined by Wis.
 Stat. ch.
 102. The Department of Workforce Development Division of Worker's Compensation is responsible for administering Wis.
 Stat. ch.
 102. For additional information about volunteer workers and worker's compensation in Wisconsin, please review Volunteer Worker's and Worker's Compensation in Wisconsin (WKC-9966-P) and contact the DWD Division of Worker's Compensation Bureau of Insurance Programs at (608) 266-3046.